-Students will be able to install software or applications provided they have acquired a legitimate license and are educational in nature or have a direct relationship to student learning.
+Students will be able to install software or applications, provided they are educational in nature or have a direct relationship to student learning, and a legitimate license has been acquired.
 Under no circumstances may software and files be installed without the appropriate license.
 Students doing so will be liable to prosecution.

-Non-educational software, apps, games and music are not recommended on personal devices used for education as they will unnecessarily drain the battery and use space on the device impeding its use for learning.
+Non-educational software, apps, games and music are not recommended on personal devices used for education as they will unnecessarily drain the battery and use space on the device, impeding its use for learning.